-1011.8 INMATE WORKER INCENTIVES
+1011.7 INCARCERATED WORKER INCENTIVES

-The Captain is responsible for establishing a recognition program for inmates assigned to the Inmate Work Program.
-Recognition of inmates can be observed in the following ways:
+The Captain is responsible for establishing a recognition program for incarcerated persons assigned to the Incarcerated Person Work Program.
+Recognition of incarcerated persons can be observed in the following ways

-- (a) Granting "Good Time and Work" credits as allowed by state or local law. - (b) Using credits for sentence reduction when allowed by statute. - (c) Granting special housing, extra privileges, recreation and special rewards, as allowed by law regulation and policy.
-Inmate welfare funds may be used to offset the cost of a reward program. - (d) Awarding certificates of achievement for successful completion of vocational, educational and/or work programs.
+- (a) Granting "Good Time and Work" credits as allowed by state or local law. - (b) Using credits for sentence reduction when allowed by statute. - (c) Granting distinctive housing assignments, extra privileges, recreation, and special rewards, as allowed by law regulation and policy.
+Welfare funds may be used to offset the cost of a reward program. - (d) Awarding certificates of achievement for successful completion of vocational, educational, and/or work programs. - (e) When allowed by law, ordinance, and in consideration with local labor relations, giving monetary compensation for work on government projects.

-This policy provides guidance regarding the right of inmates to exercise their religion and for evaluating accommodation requests for faith-based religious practices of inmates (15 CCR 1072).
+This policy provides guidance regarding the right of incarcerated persons to exercise their religion and for evaluating accommodation requests for faith-based religious practices of incarcerated persons (15 CCR 1072).